 Crescent Mastopexy (Half-Moon Incision)

-A Crescent Mastopexy is designed for women who are experiencing only mild ptosis (breast sagging) and is the least invasive breast lift surgery technique.
+A crescent mastopexy is designed for women who are experiencing only mild ptosis (breast sagging), and is the least invasive breast lift surgery technique.
 Patients who have excess skin in the upper portion of the breasts, but not the lower, can benefit from this procedure.
 Our plastic surgeon will make a half-moon-like incision on the upper part of the areola.
-Extra skin and tissue is then removed, and once the incision is sutured back together, the breast can exhibit a lifted appearance.
-A Crescent Mastopexy can often be performed in conjunction with a breast augmentation to add volume to the breasts in addition to the benefits attained with a breast lift.
+Extra skin and tissue is removed, and once the incision is sutured back together, the breast can exhibit a lifted appearance.
+A crescent mastopexy can often be performed in conjunction with a breast augmentation to add volume to the breasts as well.

-A Doughnut Mastopexy, medically referred to as Peri-Areolar Mastopexy, is a breast lift technique which involves the creation of incisions around the areola.
-Excess skin is removed and the nipples are moved to a higher position, ultimately lifting the breasts and tightening the remaining skin.
-Although not ideal for patients experiencing significant signs of drooping, the Doughnut Mastopexy is often beneficial for patients with imbalanced nipple positions and/or slight asymmetrical issues in the appearance of the breasts.
+A doughnut mastopexy, medically referred to as a periareolar mastopexy, is a breast lift technique which involves the creation of incisions around the areola.
+Excess skin is removed and the nipples are moved to a higher positioning, ultimately lifting the breasts and tightening the remaining skin.
+Although not ideal for patients experiencing significant signs of drooping, the doughnut mastopexy is often beneficial for women who have imbalanced nipple positions and/or slight asymmetry in the appearance of the breasts.
 This technique is not the best option for women who are breastfeeding or planning to breastfeed.
-A Doughnut Mastopexy can often be performed in conjunction with a breast augmentation to add volume to the breasts in addition to the benefits attained with a breast lift.
+A doughnut mastopexy can often be performed in conjunction with a breast augmentation to add volume to the breasts for a firmer appearance.

-The “Lollipop” Mastopexy technique is designed for women with medium-sized breasts who have moderate to severe breast ptosis (sagging), or women who have large breasts but only mild to moderate drooping in the breasts.
+The “lollipop” mastopexy technique is designed for women who have medium-sized breasts and moderate to severe breast ptosis (sagging), or women who have large breasts but only mild to moderate drooping.
 This technique involves the creation of an incision around the areola, followed by another incision down the middle of the breast to the breast crease, forming a shape that resembles a lollipop.
-Excess skin is removed, and the remaining breast skin is lifted and smoothed out.
-“Lollipop” Mastopexy, also referred to as a Vertical Breast Lift, is often ideal for women who do not need the more invasive full Mastopexy procedure, but may be experiencing more significant ptosis than can be successfully addressed with a more subtle breast lift technique such as a Crescent Mastopexy.
-A “Lollipop” Mastopexy can often be performed in conjunction with a breast augmentation for added breast volume, which can be a beautiful compliment to a breast lift.
+Excess skin is removed, and the remaining breast skin is lifted and smoothed.
+“Lollipop” mastopexy, also referred to as a vertical breast lift, is often ideal for women who do not need the more invasive full mastopexy procedure, but who may be experiencing more significant ptosis than can be successfully addressed with a crescent mastopexy.
+A “lollipop” mastopexy can often be performed in conjunction with a breast augmentation for added breast volume, which can be a beautiful compliment to a breast lift.

 A breast lift can correct a drooping bustline and restore your curves to their youthful beauty.
-The results of your plastic surgery will be long lasting with the results being immediately visible.
+The results of your plastic surgery should be long-lasting and visible almost immediately.
 Any residual swelling will continue to diminish over time.
 Leading plastic surgeon Jon Paul Trevisani, MD and his team of experienced professionals look forward to the opportunity to help you with your breast enhancement goals.

 For more information, contact The Aesthetics Surgery Centre.